Joshua-Medvinsky/Arbitrage-Bot/docs/guides/README_FOUNDRY.md

 **⚠️ Important**: These tests are for development and testing purposes.
 Always conduct thorough testing on testnets before deploying to mainnet.

-You can now run:
 ```sh
 forge test
 ```
-to run your tests, or continue with your development workflow.

-If you hit any more errors, just let me know!